-It is important to observe that the term congenital, sometimes used in this connection, is not synonymous with blastogenic, for it is obvious that animals which, like the mammalia, remain within the womb of the mother during the early stages of development, may come to develop purely somatogenic characters before birth, due to environmental influences acting in utero (e.g. poisoning of the fœtus due to parental alcoholism).
+It is important to observe that the term congenital, sometimes used in this connection, is not synonymous with blastogenic, for it is obvious that animals which, like the mammalia, remain within the womb of the mother during the early stages of development, may come to develop purely somatogenic characters before birth, due to environmental influences acting in utero (e.g. poisoning of the foctus due to parental alcoholism).

-It is very doubtful, as we shall see later on, whether we can really draw any absolute distinction between blastogenic and somatogenic characters, and it seems by no means impossible that somatogenic modifications may sooner or later make an impression upon the germ cells and thus ultimately become blastogenic.
+It is very doubtful, as we have already said, whether we can really draw any absolute distinction between blastogenic and somatogenic characters, and it seems by no means impossible that somatogenic modifications may sooner or later make an impression upon the germ cells and thus ultimately become blastogenic.
+This point, however, will be discussed later on.

 Blastogenic modifications are from their very nature as attributes of the germ cells handed on by heredity from generation to generation.
-All true mutations must be regarded as blastogenic and many so-called fluctuating variations may also perhaps belong to the same category.
+All true mutations must be regarded as